ewjoachim/ewjoachim.github.io/_posts/2016-05-08-of-hashes-and-pythons.md

  1. We compute the hash of the object
  2. We see if the hash is already in our set
  3. If so, we get the objects that share the same hash, they're potential matches
- 4. We wheck if our object is equal to any of that list.
+ 4. We check if our object is equal to any of that list.
  5. If so, it's already in our set, so no need to add it again.

 What would happen if 2 objects had the same hash, but were not equal ?